learnable-content/Diving-into-ES2015/README.md

 }
 ```

-This is a pretty simple concept and allows us to have som control over some of
+This is a pretty simple concept and allows us to have some control over some of
 the inner workings of our class at the instance level.
 Let's look at it in action:

 ```bash